prasanthchaduvula/directshifts-task/README.md

   1. ApiResponders - to handle api responses and errors.
   2. ApiRescuable - api rescue handlers.
   3. Loggable - rails logger to log exceptions.
-  4. Authenticable - token based authetnication for api endpoints for client side requests.
+  4. Authenticable - token-based authentication for api endpoints for client-side requests.

-#### High level Client structure
+#### High-level Client structure

 - The application is served on a single entry point with `Home#index` where the React Router kicks in and `app/javascript/src/App.jsx` is the application entry component